qaisjp/basic-cron-parser/README.md

 Please don't use this.
-This was a take-home task for full-time software engineering position at a food delivery company that is headquartered in London, UK.
+This was a take-home task for a full-time software engineering position at a food delivery company that is headquartered in London, UK.
 Sounds a bit like deliver a roo.

 ----